11 Best Practices to Conduct a Comprehensive SEO Competitive Analysis

 Competitive Analysis is a critical piece of your SEO strategy

 A comprehensive SEO competitive analysis can give you valuable insights into your competition’s SEO efforts.
-By looking at the tactics they’re using to rank higher than you, you can adjust your own approach accordingly.
-Remember to focus on the right data and use the right tools for the best results.
+You can adjust your approach by looking at their tactics to rank higher than you.
+Remember to focus on the correct data and use the right tools for the best results.

 There you have it, our eleven best practices to conduct a comprehensive competitive SEO analysis.
-Use them to keep improving your SEO performance, keep a tab on your competitors and continuously monitor your rankings.
+Use them to improve your SEO performance, keep a tab on your competitors, and continuously monitor your rankings.